 Dengue fever can be defined as a fever caused by the infection with a virus transmitted by the Aedes mosquitoes.

-It can also be described as, an illness caused by the dengue virus, which is spread by the female Aedes mosquito.
+It can also be described as an illness caused by the dengue virus, which is spread by the female Aedes mosquito.
 A single person can be infected with dengue fever more than once.
-If a person had dengue fever before and is once again infected, then there is a chance of developing more deadly and serious dengue hemorrhagic fever.
+If a person had dengue fever before and is once again infected, then there is a chance of developing more deadly and serious dengue haemorrhagic fever.